 If the value ALL is specified for a field, the SKU will be added to all existing level values (works for predefined levels only).

 In this case new items will be added to all existing Make levels (make1/A5/2012, … makeNN/A5/2012).
 You can even import values as make/model/year: all,all,all and the SKU will be added to all existing Make/Model/Year levels.

-You can upload products to the module even without configuring the module levels beforehand.
-The levels and their values will be added to the Catalog -> Make/Model/Year/Engine section automatically from the .csv file you imported.
+You CAN upload products to the addon even without configuring the addon levels beforehand.
+The levels and their values will be added to the Catalog -> Make/Model/Year/Engine section automatically from the products-mmy-YYYY-MM-DD.csv file you imported.

 Help make this document better

 This guide, as well as the rest of our docs, are open-source and available on GitHub.